moorexa/docs/containers/readme.md

 // we use template handler for this example use Lightroom\Templates\TemplateHandler;

-// wrap the template handler with a short name app()->add('template-handler', TemplateHandler::class);
+// wrap the template handler with a reference app()->add('template-handler', TemplateHandler::class);
 // so we later access this class via
 // app('template-handler')->someMethod();